 The biggest difference we know is that a child’s death may be certified SIDS/SUDI only before he or she is twelve months old.
 A child’s death may be certified as SUDC if he or she is over one years old, but under the age of nineteen.
 Another important difference is that there is currently nothing parents can do to mitigate the risk of SUDC.
 Research into SIDS has resulted in important ‘safer sleep’ guidance.
 More research into SUDC is crucial to determine whether there is anything that can be done to protect children from dying without reason.

 Is SUDC something new?

 SUDC is not new, but it is rare.
 Its incidence is about 1 death per 100,000 children.
-Based on 2016 statistics provided by ONS for England and Wales 42 children ages one-nineteen years were affected by SUDC.
+Based on 2016 statistics provided by ONS for England and Wales 42 children ages one-eighteen years were affected by SUDC.
 This includes 25 children ages one-four years as SUDC most commonly affects toddlers.